 The weight of newborn lambs varies by breed, sex of lamb, litter

 number, and ewe nutrition.
 The lambs from medium to small breeds

 are similar in size to human babies, usually between 5 and 12

 pounds, with an average of 8 to 10 pounds.
 When birth weights get

 too large (relative to the size of the breed or cross), difficult births

 can be encountered.
+In fact, there is a quadratic relationship between birth weight and survival.
 Medium-size babies (for the breed or cross) tend to have the highest

 Learn more about